Skip to Content

 (Non-Fiction)

-china ten words
+china in ten words

 Yu Hua is an author still living and writing in Beijing today.
 While he usually creates fiction, here he has offered a peek into what exactly makes modern China tick.
 Yu Hua has selected ten words which he believes summarise the Chinese way of thinking, in politics, economics, law, and so on.